 Reasons for Filing Anyway

-All your reported earnings count toward your lifetime earnings for calculating Social Security retirement and disability benefits.
-You won't receive your credits for the year if you don't file your tax return, you will not receive your credits.
-Although employers should deduct Social Security payments from your paychecks so the government can keep a tally of your credits, but some employers fail to report your W-2 income properly.
-And if you're self-employed, the burden is on you to report your income and pay Social Security taxes on it if you're self-employed.
+All your reported earnings count toward your lifetime earnings for purpose of calculating Social Security retirement and disability benefits.
+You won't receive your credits for the year if you don't file a tax return.
+Your employer should deduct Social Security taxes from your paychecks so the government can keep a tally of your credits, but some employers fail to report your W-2 income properly.
+And the burden is on you to report your income and pay Social Security taxes on it if you're self-employed.

 IRS Penalties for Not Filing

-- Late-filing penalty – This is a 5 percent file penalty, which is calculated monthly on the unpaid taxes you owe.
-The IRS caps this penalty for late filing at 25 percent.
-If your filing is more than 60 days past the due date, you’ll owe a minimum penalty of the lesser of $205 or 100 percent of the taxes you owe.
+The late-filing penalty is 5 percent calculated monthly on any unpaid taxes you might owe.
+The IRS caps at 25 percent.
+You’ll owe a minimum penalty of the lesser of $205 or 100 percent of the taxes you owe if your filing is more than 60 days past the due date.

-- Late-payment penalty – Even if you file an extension, you’ll still owe a late-payment penalty if you do not pay your taxes by the filing deadline even if you take an extension for time to file your return.
-This is 0.5 percent penalty, calculated monthly, of the taxes you owe on the unpaid balance.
-The IRS waives the late-payment penalty if it falls during any month that you also owe a late-filing penalty.
+You’ll still owe a late-payment penalty if you don't pay your taxes by the filing deadline even if you take an extension for time to file your return.
+This is 0.5 percent of the taxes you owe on the unpaid balance, and it's calculated monthly.

-- Interest penalty – Interest on your unpaid tax balance begins compounding daily starting only one day after the filing deadline.
-This interest rate changes, at the rate of 3 percent added to the current federal short-term rate.
-As of 2019, this rate stands at 5 percent.
+Interest on your unpaid tax balance begins compounding daily starting one day after the filing deadline.
+This interest rate changes periodically.
+It's 3 percent added to whatever the federal short-term rate.
+It's 3 percent as of the first quarter of 2022.

 Reasonable Cause Penalty Relief

-Unforeseen circumstances can sometimes leave taxpayers in financial straits so severe that they cannot pay the tax debt on the back taxes they owe.
-The IRS offers some relief, on a case-by-case basis, if taxpayers have “sound reasons” and “reasonable cause” for not paying.
-Sound reasons include serious illness, natural disaster and an inability to obtain necessary records.
+Unforeseen circumstances can sometimes leave taxpayers in financial straits so severe that they can't pay their tax debts.
+The IRS offers some relief on a case-by-case basis if taxpayers have “sound reasons” and “reasonable cause” for not paying.
+This can include serious illness, a natural disaster...and yes, a coronavirus pandemic that's left you unemployed.